 For many businesses, the costs of changing to a new system outweigh the costs of maintaining an existing system.
 For this reason, many companies still use on-premise ERP software despite the major shift toward cloud solutions.
 The difficulty in retiring outdated legacy systems remain a major reason why traditional ERP systems will never be completely phased out.

 Compared to other software segments, ERP has been relatively slow to adopt new technologies.
 While mobile, social and cloud trends are standard in most solutions, ERP vendors are still figuring out how to best incorporate these elements into their solutions.
 While innovation in the ERP space has been slow, it is also steady.
 With each passing year, companies are finding that ERP solutions are embracing these trends.
-For instance, Sage and Pegasus are quick to jump onto trends, and integrating said changes into their ERP software solutions.
+For instance, Microsoft, Sage and Pegasus are quick to jump onto trends, and integrating said changes into their ERP software solutions.

 Another major innovation has been the creation of ERP solutions for mid-market companies.
 ERP vendors leverage cloud technologies to produce ERP solutions that are more flexible and wallet friendly than previous iterations.
 By reducing costs and taking advantage of the cloud’s anytime, anywhere accessibility, these vendors make it easier for midsize companies to utilise ERP systems.
 In coming years, we will likely see more vendors competing in the midmarket ERP space, and therefore more companies who are able to use the new wave of mobile and cloud friendly enterprise resource planning systems.